MrCrayfish/GoblinTraders/README.md

 # Goblin Traders

 Goblin Traders is a simple mod that adds goblins you can trade with.
-Unliked Wandering Traders, goblins are found underground in caves and sell rare and special items you normally wouldn't be able to obtain.
+Unlike Wandering Traders, goblins are found underground in caves and sell rare and special items you normally wouldn't be able to obtain.
 By trading with a goblin, you can get a highler level enchanted book than the enchant normally allows.
 Goblins appear similar to Wandering Traders and will spawn near a random player in the overworld.

 ### Screenshots:
 ![Screenshot #1](https://i.imgur.com/XLaQqNj.png)